Jimmy Spencer: 2002–2004

+2005–2013

 Spencer returned to the No. 2 Ultra truck in 2005.
-While he failed to win a race, he had nine top-10 finishes and finished 12th in points.
+While he failed to win a race, he had nine top-ten finishes and finished twelfth in points.
 He came close to a victory, however, in the season opener at Daytona.
 He held the lead late in the race and held off 2004 series champion Bobby Hamilton until just before the caution came out on the last lap.
 Assuming he was in the lead when NASCAR froze the field, he completed the caution lap then pulled into victory lane, only to be told by an official that, in fact, he had finished second.
 He also ran part-time in Cup, running nine races in the No. 50 Arnold Motorsports Dodge, and one race apiece for Peak Fitness Racing and R&J Racing.

+Broadcasting career

-When Arnold was unable to locate a sponsor and Ultra closed its doors following a fallout with the Ford Motor Company, Spencer began working full-time on the Speed TV network.
-He had run both Cup races at Pocono Raceway for Furniture Row Racing in 2006, finishing 32nd and 36th, respectively.
-Spencer then worked full-time as an analyst for SPEED TV on NASCAR RaceDay, NASCAR Victory Lane and eventually was the host of his own show What's The Deal?, along with Ray Dunlap in 2010.
-The show was canceled the same year.
-His segments on the Tuesday and Thursday editions of NASCAR Race Hub were done from the studio of that show.
+When Arnold was unable to locate a sponsor and Ultra closed its doors following a fallout with the Ford Motor Company, Spencer began working on the Speed TV network.
+He had run both Cup races at Pocono Raceway for Furniture Row Racing in 2006, finishing 32nd and 36th, respectively, which ended up being his last NASCAR starts as a driver.
+Spencer then worked full-time as an analyst for NASCAR on Speed on the NASCAR RaceDay pre-race show and NASCAR Victory Lane post-race show.
+In 2010, he was also the host of his own show What's The Deal? along with Ray Dunlap.
+The show only lasted one year.

+Spencer also became a co-anchor on NASCAR Race Hub on Tuesdays and Thursdays.
 In his television commentary, Spencer talked about the NASCAR highlights while he often feigning sobs with his gag called "The Crying Towel", for which a driver gets the crying towel and a fake cigar if they complain about something that cannot be punishable.
-In 2012 Spencer named his "Crying Towel" segment as "(Driver) Radio Sweetheart."
+In 2012, Spencer named his "Crying Towel" segment as "(Driver) Radio Sweetheart."

-On November 21, 2013, on NASCAR Race Hub, Spencer said he was still not ready to announce his retirement yet, despite not racing in several years.
-As he still has not raced in a long time (and still has not announced retirement) he has not showed up on NASCAR Race Hub since late 2013.
-Spencer has been inactive in the NASCAR community since leaving Race Hub.
+In a tweet on May 16, 2012, Spencer stated that he was retired from driving.
+He continued to co-host Race Hub, mainly alongside Steve Byrnes and Danielle Trotta, until the end of 2013.

+2014–present

+Spencer quietly left NASCAR on Fox (Speed became Fox Sports 1 in August 2013) and NASCAR Race Hub after the 2013 season.
+Spencer has been largely inactive in the NASCAR community since then aside from an appearance on The Dale Jr. Download in 2021 and appearing on the last episode of Race Hub on June 11, 2024.
+In 2017, Spencer was quoted as saying “I still watch some races, it's not a top priority anymore, but I miss it."